-1. Set up both units with exactly the same wireless settings (SSID, mode, channel, and security).
-Note that the wireless security option has to be set to None or WEP.

-Select Advanced > Advanced Setup > Wireless Repeating Function to display the Wireless Repeating Function screen.
+- 1. Set up both units with exactly the same wireless settings (SSID, mode, channel, and security).
+The wireless security option has to be set to None or WEP. - Select Advanced > Advanced Setup > Wireless Repeating Function to display the Wireless Repeating Function screen.

-- In the Wireless Repeating Function screen (depending on the frequency you want to use), select the Enable Wireless Repeating Function check box and select the Wireless Base Station radio button. - 4.
-Enter the MAC address for one or more repeater units. - Click Apply to save your changes.
+- 3. In the Wireless Repeating Function screen, select the Enable Wireless Repeating Function check box and select the Wireless Base Station radio button. - 4.
+Enter the MAC address for one or more repeater units. - 5.
+Click Apply to save your changes.